aiedward/paudan.github.io/certification.md

 - MB7-838: Microsoft Dynamics NAV 2009 Installation and Configuration (Microsoft)
 - MB7-514: NAV 5.0 C/SIDE Introduction (Microsoft)

-I am a very keen learner seeking to master new skills as well as possible.
+I am a very keen learner seeking to master new skills which are necessary for my professional career.
 I am also a big fan of Massive Open Online Courses (MOOC) which provide an opportunity to learn from the best lecturers and scientists worldwide.
-Below, find the most interesting ones which I was pleased to attend and obtain attestances of accomplishment.
+Below, find the most interesting ones which I was pleased to attend and obtain attestances of their accomplishment.

 #### Verified certificates

 Machine Learning (Stanford University, Coursera) [link](https://www.coursera.org/account/accomplishments/records/WQXHDSZV52KJ)
 Algorithms: Design and Analysis, Part 2 (Stanford University, Coursera) [link](https://www.coursera.org/account/accomplishments/records/LJD2BVJCNYPZ)
+Neural Networks for Machine Learning (University of Toronto, Coursera) [link](https://www.coursera.org/account/accomplishments/verify/D5XDDDGQ5KLV)

 #### Statements of accomplishment